Author Bio: Dr. Sanusi Umar MD is the author of this article.

 Following surgery, Dr. U advises that clip-on wigs and hairpieces are to be worn for a maximum of about 12 hours per day.
 Patients should immediately remove their hairpiece when they arrive home.

-What Happen If You Continue Wearing Wigs and Hairpieces After Surgery?
+What Happens If You Continue Wearing Wigs and Hairpieces After Surgery?

 As mentioned earlier, many of Dr. U’s patients are used to wearing wigs and hairpieces.
 They often wonder if it is possible to continue this practice after their hair transplant surgery.